drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 ## Output modes

+An output mode is a combination of an output format, such as Markdown or HTML, and a specific type of output, such as a developer-focused, or normative, document or a property index.
+So you could produce a normative HTML document or a standard HTML document.

 The doc generator supports several output modes through various command-line or configuration options.
 The following table:

-* Lists the supported output modes
+* Lists the supported output modes.
-* Provides links to sample versions of the base configuration file
+* Provides links to sample versions of the base configuration file.
-* Provides links to examples of `doc_generator.py` command usage
+* Provides links to examples of `doc_generator.py` command usage.

 | Output mode        | Sample base configuration file | Example command usage |
 | :----------------- | :----------------------------- | :-------------------- |